 (We/I give offering and thanks to you)

-Invocations to Ogmios and many other Dêuoi (Gods) can be found here.
+Invocations to Ogmios and many other Dêuoi (worshipped beings) can be found here.
 Ancestors matter because without them, you wouldn’t exist.
 But remember, your ancestors go back for time immemorial.
 So, even when one may have issues with some, others are likely still worthy of offering.
 And failing that, there’s always Ogmios.
 The mighty hero whose greatest strength is His words, always someone one can turn to.